carefree2706/note_taker-/README.md

 * Express.js

-1.Express.js is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+*Express.js is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
-2.A myriad of HTTP utility methods and middleware at your disposal, creating a robust API is quick and easy.
+*A myriad of HTTP utility methods and middleware at your disposal, creating a robust API is quick and easy.
-3.Express provides a thin layer of fundamental web application features, without obscuring Node.js features.
+*Express provides a thin layer of fundamental web application features, without obscuring Node.js features.

-2. Node.js :
+*Node.js

-Node.js is an open-source and cross-platform JavaScript runtime environment.

-A Node.js app is run in a single process, without creating a new thread for every request.

-Node.js provides a set of asynchronous I/O primitives in its standard library that prevent JavaScript code from blocking.
+* It's an open-source and cross-platform JavaScript runtime environment.
+App is run in a single process, without creating a new thread for every request and      provides a set of asynchronous I/O primitives in its standard library that prevent JavaScript code from blocking.

 ## Video